pumbers/game-manglement/content/campaigns/uvg/session_one.md

 The larger of the two dwarves, who our Heroes now know to be **Nezod Smeltgut** spits in his palm and offers it to acknowledge the bargain.

-"It'll take us a few days to get the walkers ready; be back here before sunrise on the second day of Redmonth.
+"It'll take us a few days to get the wagons ready; be back here before sunrise on the second day of Redmonth.
 Bring yer own chattels, no more than one sack - we ain't got space for anything more.
 We'll head out past the **Marut** to hallow the contract and be on our way to the 'lands well before noontime"

 And with a bargain struck, our Heroes head off to plan for their adventure.

-[^1]: The dialog was more "Six dwarves, three mules, two walkers, Pascale."
+[^1]: The dialog was more "Six dwarves, three mules, two wagons, Pascale."
 "What?"
-"Six dwarves, three mules, two walkers."
+"Six dwarves, three mules, two wagons."
 "Yeah, I know, I heard you."
 "Six, three and two."
 "OK, so?"
 "632" "Uh, OK?"
 "What number did your abacus say this morning?"
 "Six three t...
 OH!"